 Sick of high rates?
-Autopay could find you an affordable loan or help you refinance.
+This service could find you an affordable loan or help you refinance.

 Autopay’s main focus is on refinancing previous car loans, but you’ll also be able to get a loan for a new or used car or to buy out a lease.
 Your credit won’t be impacted until you settle on a lender — this is because Autopay acts as a middleman between you and lenders.
 You’ll be able to see your loan options, including the potential rate and cost, before a lender pulls your credit.

-A prequalification offer from Autopay is good for 30 days.
+The rate you receive — which can be anywhere from 1.99% and 10% — will depend on your credit.
+A prequalification offer from one of Autopay’s affiliate lenders is good for 30 days.
 You can shop for the right vehicle, take a few test drives and use your offer to negotiate a good deal on your final purchase.

 What car loans does Autopay offer?